We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This is also known as a viral DNA test or HSV DNA test.
 The healthcare practitioner examines the sore sample to look for the DNA of HSV-1 and HSV-2 to determine which virus is causing the person’s infection.

-These tests are 99% accurate and are regarded as the gold standard of testing by healthcare practitioners in advanced HIV infections.
+These tests are 99% accurate and represent the gold standard of testing by healthcare practitioners in advanced HIV infections.

 Viral culture